Mega Shift Articles

 What is essential to Kingdom-advancing church unity and impact?
 This is, of course, a loaded question.
 The answer to what is essential to salvation (in the full sense of the word) is simpler.
 Jesus Christ is the clear and emphatic answer.
 But what is essential to church unity in light of the Kingdom of God; that is, […]

 What is the goal of parenting?
 Short answer?
 Love.
 Longer answer?
-To enable our children to stand on their own feet as mature adults; in order to cooperate with Father God’s purpose in this world in keeping with their own unique call and gifting.
-Father God’s goal for us as individuals is the same.
-Short answer: love. […]
+To enable our children to stand on their own feet as mature adults.
+To empower them to cooperate with Father God’s purpose in this world in keeping with their own unique call and gifting.
+Father God’s goal for us as individuals is the same. […]

 A penny for your thoughts: Why did God take Israel out of Egypt?
 God heard the cry of His people and sent Moses to bring them out of Egyptian bondage.
 Besides their obvious freedom from oppression, the question is why?
 (Hint: yes, this is all about the priesthood of all believers).
 Most people would answer […]

 What do you think God really wants?
 Why is God shaking the institutions of this world, both religious and secular?
 The way we attempt to answer these questions either highlights the hope we have or may even unmask the fear or fatalism we harbour.
 It’s into this line of questioning that “training for reigning” emerges. […]

 For many, the answer to this question is so obviously a resounding, “Yes!” that it hardly requires a second thought – let alone an entire article.
 However, there is an important issue at stake in raising and answering this question.
 Paul writes in 1 Corinthians 14 26, “How is it then, brethren?
 Whenever you come […]